Frequently Asked Questions

 • Additional options to include instructions that help when reading agreements

-For more information regarding the variations in display of articulation agreements visit the Articulation Modernization Project flyer.
-The flier details the applicable academic years for each iteration of assist.org articulation agreements.
+For more information about variations in the display of articulation agreements, visit the Articulation Modernization Project flyer.
+The flyer details the applicable academic years for each iteration of assist.org articulation agreements.

-Footnotes and comments previously included on the CSU GE, CSU AI, and IGETC transferability lists in the legacy system were phased out.
-In most cases, the footnotes or comments that previously appeared on these lists ended prior to the 2017-2018 academic year.
+Footnotes and comments previously included on the CSU GE-Breadth Certification Courses, CSU US History, Constitution, and American Ideals Courses (CSU AI), and IGETC for UC and CSU transferability lists in the legacy system were phased out.
+In most cases, the footnotes or comments that previously appeared on these lists ended before the 2017-2018 academic year.
 If additional footnotes or comments are available, a link is provided within the text at the top of the list.
 Footnotes continue to appear on the UC Transferable Courses list (the UC TCA).

 The “#” symbol denoting something new or changed is not currently appearing on UC Transferable Course lists.
 It will appear as a feature on this list with a future public website release.

 Please email help@assist.org with any questions about the ASSIST website.
-The ASSIST team will provide assistance or direct your inquiry to the appropriate party for response.
-If you have questions about a specific agreement, please contact your campus counselor or the institution's ASSIST Manager.
-You may also provide public website feedback using the feedback form located on the public website Support page.
+The ASSIST team will either assist you or direct your inquiry to the appropriate party for response.
+If you have questions about a specific agreement, please contact your campus counselor or the institution's ASSIST Primary Data Manager.
+You may also provide feedback on the assist.org website via the feedback form located on the public website Support page.

-No updates are made to legacy ASSIST transferability list and articulation agreement PDFs for academic years prior to and including 2016-2017.
-The PDFs of those lists and agreements were produced in the legacy ASSIST system and no further changes are taking place in that system.
+No updates are made to legacy ASSIST transferability lists and articulation agreement PDFs for academic years before and including 2016-2017.
+The PDFs of those lists and agreements were produced in the legacy ASSIST system, and no further changes are being made in that system.

 The ASSIST technology project timeline is based on a phased approach to key deliverables, including ASSIST data access via extract files, reports, and web services.
-Please see the Statement on ASSIST Data Requests document for more information.
+Please review the Data tab on the ASSIST Resource Center for more information.

-Although we were not able to include an Explore Majors feature in the first phase of the ASSIST release, we absolutely understand the importance of the feature, clearly reinforced by the feedback we have received from counselors, transfer center directors, and students.
-Thanks to a creative partnership with Los Medanos College, an alternative exploring majors tool known as the Transfer Major Explorer (https://www.transferbound.com/) is available.
+Although we were unable to include an Explore Majors feature in the first phase of the modernized ASSIST release, we understand its importance, as clearly reinforced by feedback from counselors, transfer center directors, and students.
+Thanks to a creative partnership with Los Medanos College, an alternative exploring majors tool known as the Transfer Major Explorer is available.
 The tool was built using information from the legacy ASSIST Explore Majors application and makes available a core exploring majors search feature.
-Students, counselors and others can select an Area of Study, a related Discipline, see which CSU and UC institutions offer the major selected, and click a link to visit a particular associated CSU or UC website for further information.
-It is important to note that some information contained on the website may be out of date and updates are being provided over time by CSU and UC articulation officers.
+Students, counselors and other site users can select an Area of Study and a related Discipline to see which CSU and UC institutions offer the major selected, and click a link to visit a specific associated CSU or UC website for further information.
+It is important to note that some information contained on the website may be out of date, and updates are being provided over time by CSU and UC articulation officers.
+AICCU-participating member institutions (PMIs) are not included on the Transfer Major Explorer.
 A link to the Los Medanos tool is located on the ASSIST public website in the grey “Important Notes from ASSIST” information panel as shown in the screenshot below.

-In terms of developing a new ASSIST Explore Majors application, ASSIST has convened intersegmental groups comprised of representatives from various areas of the CCC, CSU and UC systems, including counselors and transfer center directors, who used the legacy ASSIST Explore Majors application and provided focus group-type feedback.
-The input received helped ASSIST identify how a variety of users interacted with that application, the most critical components, and where improvements might be made in the future in order to prioritize development of a new Explore Majors tool.
+ASSIST has convened intersegmental groups comprised of representatives from various areas of the CCC, CSU and UC systems, including counselors and transfer center directors, who used the legacy ASSIST Explore Majors application, to provide focus group-type feedback.
+The input received helped ASSIST identify how a variety of users interacted with the application, the most critical components, and where improvements might be made in the future to prioritize development of a new Explore Majors tool.
 Until development work can begin, ASSIST will continue its partnership with Los Medanos College to host the alternative tool.